Roland FP-30 Review

 In an era of wireless connectivity, this piano keeps up with the times by providing wireless Bluetooth connectivity that allows you to use it as a MIDI device with various apps and softwares.
 This is the Bluetooth version 4.0 which is quite good but we did experience the occasional disconnects and lags when using it.
 It also comes with a USB-B port that you can use for a more stable and consistent connection.
 This allows you to pair it up with a DAW and use it for music production.

 A big issue, however, is that Roland opted not to provide this piano with a quarter inch audio output which seriously handicaps the usability of this piano as a performance option.
 The onboard speakers are some of the best and accurately reproduce the sound from both ends of the audible range but they do not have enough punch to be heard clearly across a large hall or a big stage.
-This means that it is at best capable of being used on a smaller stage or as a practice keyboard which is a shame considering the sound capabilities of this piano.
+This means that it is at best capable of being used on a smaller stage or as a practice keyboard which is a shame considering the sound capabilities of this instrument.

 Quite a lot of useful features

-We do not want to take away from this digital piano the fact that it is still a great value for money option.
+We don’t want to take away from this digital piano the fact that it is still a great value for money option.
 There is a cool rhythm section that allows you to use it for practice.
 While competitors offer hundreds of features, pianists rarely if ever use them.
 What Roland has done with the FP-30 is provide a few options when it comes to features but makes them count as they are really practical.

 One feature we really loved is that you can specify the point where the keyboard splits in split mode allowing you to get a really tailor-made set of sounds.
 It also comes in a twin mode where both halves of the piano plays the same set of octaves making it a great piano to sit with a teacher and learn stuff.
 The tones are divided into three categories and there are 35 tones in all which are more than adequate for most pianists.
 You can also layer two sounds to achieve some great effects.